Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Experiments

-\textbf{Effectiveness of random mappings.} As seen in Table~\ref{table:sota_results_cmp}, SimCLR+ROMA consistently performs better than SimCLR on all benchmark datasets.
-Specifically, SimCLR+ROMA obtains $0.36\%$, $0.08\%$, $0.21\%$ and $0.76\%$ improvements over SimCLR on CIFAR-10, CIFAR-100, STL-10 and ImageNet-100, respectively.
-Similarly, SimSiam+ROMA can also consistently performs better than SimSiam, and achieves $0.46\%$, $1.51\%$, $0.62\%$ and $0.81\%$ improvements, respectively.
+\textbf{Effectiveness of random mappings.} As seen in Table~\ref{table:sota_results_cmp}, SimCLR+ROMA consistently performs better than SimCLR, and obtains $0.48\%$, $0.39\%$, $0.14\%$ and $0.38\%$ improvements over SimCLR on four datasets, respectively.
+Similarly, SimSiam+ROMA can also consistently performs better than SimSiam, and achieves $0.49\%$, $2.31\%$, $0.24\%$ and $0.93\%$ improvements, respectively.
 This successfully demonstrates the effectiveness and generality of the proposed random mapping strategy.
 Meanwhile, the second question in the introduction can also be answered.

-\textbf{Effectiveness of ROMA.} As expected, ROMA, a combination of the random mapping strategy and triplet-based loss, achieves remarkable performance on all datasets, and performs much better than other state-of-the-art competitors.
-For example, ROMA achieves a new state-of-the-art result of $92.38\%$ on CIFAR-10 with a much smaller batch size of $64$, which is $1.09\%$, $2.59\%$ and $1.12\%$ higher than SimCLR, MoCo v2 and SimSiam with the batch size of $512$, respectively.
-Similarly, on the more challenging CIFAR-100, ROMA still performs significantly better than other competitors, gaining $3.49\%$, $6.14\%$ and $2.64\%$ improvements over SimCLR, MoCo v2 and SimSiam, respectively.
-Moreover, on STL-10, ROMA consistently performs better than SimCLR, MoCo v2 and SimSiam, with improvements of $0.74\%$, $1.89\%$ and $2.96\%$, respectively.
-Specifically, on the more challenging ImageNet-100 dataset, ROMA can still gain significantly improvements over SimCLR, MoCo v2 and SimSiam by $3.42\%$, $9.14\%$ and $5.91\%$, respectively, even with a smaller batch size of $128$.
+\textbf{Effectiveness of Trip-ROMA.} As expected, Trip-ROMA, a combination of the triplet-based loss and random mapping strategy, achieves remarkable performance on all datasets, and performs much better than other competitors.
+For example, Trip-ROMA achieves a new state-of-the-art result of $92.29\%$ on CIFAR-10 with a much smaller batch size of $64$, which is $0.84\%$, $2.83\%$ and $1.17\%$ higher than SimCLR, MoCo v2 and SimSiam with a batch size of $512$, respectively.
+Similarly, on CIFAR-100, Trip-ROMA still performs better than other competitors, gaining $3.66\%$, $6.55\%$ and $2.28\%$ improvements over SimCLR, MoCo v2 and SimSiam, respectively.
+Specifically, on the more challenging ImageNet-100, Trip-ROMA still gain significantly improvements over SimCLR, MoCo v2 and SimSiam by $4.06\%$, $11.62\%$ and $5.06\%$, respectively, even with a smaller batch size of $128$.

-According to the above results, we can confidently verify the effectiveness of ROMA, no matter the triplet-based loss or the random mapping strategy.
-Compared with SimCLR and MoCo v2 that using a large number of negative pairs, ROMA only require one negative pair for each positive anchor, but can achieve competitive results.
-On the other hand, compared with SimSiam, which requires using stop-gradients and an additional predictor network to alleviate the collapse problem, ROMA can naturally avoid such a collapse problem but with a much better result, owing to using one negative pair and a suitable loss function.
-This gives us one insight that we may need to rethink the impact of negative pairs.
-Another insight is that we may need to pay more attention to the randomness to learn more robust representations.